OpenPrinting/hplip-printer-app/README.md

   situation the standard backends, including the fully manual "Network Printer" entry in combination with the hostname/IP field can be helpful.

+- Use of CUPS' instead of PAPPL's standard backends makes quirk workarounds for USB printers with compatibility problems being used (and are editable) and the output can get sent to the printer via IPP, IPPS (encrypted!), and LPD in addition to socket (usually port 9100).
+The SNMP backend can get configured (community, address scope).

 - PWG Raster, Apple Raster or image input data to be printed on a non-PostScript printer does not get converted to PostScript or PDF,